bwestlin/bwestlin.github.io/_posts/2015-05-25-graphical-experiments-with-javascript-canvas.md

 The first one I thought of was the [Plasma Effect](http://en.wikipedia.org/wiki/Plasma_effect).
 Doing this kind of graphics effect proved to be a bit tricky to do efficiently in Javascript with canvas since it requires direct pixel manipulation.
-This can be done quite easily as in the following code though not very efficient performance wise since it can't be done with the GPU.
+This can be done quite easily as in the following code though not very efficient performance wise since it can't be done utilizing the GPU.

 ```javascript
 // Get hold of the image data